How much is your car worth?

 The Encore GX Essence has a 115-volt a/c outlet on the center console, allowing you to recharge a laptop or run small household appliances without special adapters that can break or get misplaced.
 The Countryman doesn’t offer a house-current electrical outlet.

-The Encore GX Essence’s optional Automatic Parking Assist can parallel park by itself.
+The Encore GX Essence’s optional Automatic Parking Assist can parallel park or back into a parking spot by itself, starting and stopping automatically, with the driver only responsible for switching from reverse to drive.
 The Countryman’s automatic parking system requires operating the brakes and transmission to safely park.

 The Buick Encore outsold the MINI Countryman by over seven to one during 2019.